Decentralized wastewater treatment and reuse in institutions

 and waste water management, conforms to Jordan’s new strategic priority of

-decentralizing services.
+decentralizing services and climate change adaptation.
 A recent JMP report highlighted that within

 Jordan, only 77 percent of the population have access to safely managed